AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 ### YOLOv26
 **Pros:**
-- Supports many data augmentation strategies (e.g., Mosaic, CutMix), which helps optimize model performance.
+- Supports many data augmentation (e.g., Mosaic, CutMix), which helps optimize model performance.
 - Highly optimized and widely used, making training and inference efficient.
 - Faster training compared to transformer-based detectors.
 - Large community and extensive documentation, so errors and issues are easier to troubleshoot.
 - Achieves better mAP compared to RF-DETR across most datasets.
+- Does not require a large amount of GPU VRAM

 **Cons:**
-- Requires a larger amount of training data to become robust, especially for recall.
+- Requires a larger amount of training data to become robust
 - Recall performance is generally lower than RF-DETR, particularly in few-shot settings.

+### RF-DETR
+**Pros:**
+- Does not require a large amount of training data to become robust, especially in terms of recall.
+- Achieves higher recall compared to YOLOv26 across most datasets.
+- Converges in fewer epochs, requiring less training time to reach stable performance.

+**Cons:**
+- Requires a large amount of GPU VRAM due to the transformer-based architecture.
+- Achieves worse mAP compared to YOLOv26 in most experiments.
+- Data augmentation techniques such as Mosaic may not improve performance, since RF-DETR relies on global self-attention rather than local receptive fields.
+- Limited community resources and fewer troubleshooting examples compared to YOLO-based models.